OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 .. shortname:: MiraMon

-All varieties of MiraMon structured vector files should be available for reading and creation.
+This driver is capable of translating (reading and writing) structured vectors of point, arc, and polygon types from MiraMon.

-More information about the structured Miramon vector format is available `on the public specifications <https://www.miramon.cat/new_note/usa/notes/FormatFitxersTopologicsMiraMon.pdf>`__.
+More information about the structured MiraMon vector format is available `on the public specifications <https://www.miramon.cat/new_note/usa/notes/FormatFitxersTopologicsMiraMon.pdf>`__.

 It's important to keep in mind that a MiraMon layer is composed by several files as follows:

 - **Point layer**: these layers contain point type entities which are described by a single coordinate (x,y) or (x, y, z).
-They are composed by 3 files:
+Each layer is composed by 3 files:

     - *.pnt* file: contains the graphic database with the coordinates that define the point vectorial entities.

-    - *T.dbf* file (note the 'T' before the '.'): contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if needed.
+    - *T.dbf* file (note the 'T' before the '.'): contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if necessary.
 Contains the information of the feature attributes.
 The feature id (FID) field is a field called *ID_GRAFIC*.

-    - *T.rel* file (note the 'T' before the '.'): contains additional data about the data, the relations of the database and the visualization description (symbolization).
+    - *T.rel* file (note the 'T' before the '.'): contains additional data about the data, the relations of the database and the symbolization description.
 In GDAL environment only some aspects are documented: the spatial reference system, the language of the metadata (english), the extension and a description of the fields.

 - **Arc layer**: these layers contain arc type entities which are lines described by a series of segments, each one defined by coordinates (x, y) or (x, y, z).
-They are called *linestring* in GDAL terminology.
+They are called *linestrings* in GDAL terminology.
-  Each coordinate is called a vertex, and the line, which is always straight, that joins every pair of vertices is called a segment.
+  Each coordinate is called a vertex, and the line connecting every pair of vertices, always straight, is called a segment.
 Both extreme vertices of each arc are called nodes.
   Each arc has to contain a minimum of 2 vertices (and in this case, they have to be different and form a single segment).
-They are composed by 6 files:
+Each layer is composed by 6 files:

     - *.arc* file: contains the graphic database with the coordinates that define the linestring (arc) vectorial entities.

-    - *A.dbf* file (note the 'A' before the '.'): contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if needed.
+    - *A.dbf* file (note the 'A' before the '.'): contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if necessary.
 Contains the information of the feature attributes.
 The feature id (FID) field is a field called *ID_GRAFIC*.

-    - *A.rel* file (note the 'A' before the '.'): contains additional data about the data, the relations of the database and the visualization description (symbolization).
+    - *A.rel* file (note the 'A' before the '.'): contains additional data about the data, the relations of the database and the symbolization description.
 In GDAL environment only some aspects are documented: the spatial reference system, the language of the metadata (english), the extension and a description of the fields.

     - *.nod* file: contains the graphic database with the coordinates that define the node vectorial entities.
-It's needed in MiraMon but not read directly for the GDAL MiraMon driver because it's redundant to the information on the linestring part.
+It's necessary in MiraMon but not read directly by the GDAL MiraMon driver because it is redundant to the information on the linestring part.

-    - *N.dbf* file (note the 'N' before the '.'): contains the main table of the database in dBASE (DBF) format, or in extended DBF if needed.
+    - *N.dbf* file (note the 'N' before the '.'): contains the main table of the database in dBASE (DBF) format, or in extended DBF if necessary.
 This table contains information about the relationship between arcs and nodes, not the main features information.
-It's needed in MiraMon but not read directly for the GDAL MiraMon driver because it's redundant to the information on the linestring part.
+It's necessary in MiraMon but not read directly by the GDAL MiraMon driver because it is redundant to the information on the linestring part.

-    - *N.rel* file (note the 'N' before the '.'): contains additional data about the data, the relations of the database and the visualization description (symbolization).
-It's needed in MiraMon but not read directly for the GDAL MiraMon driver.
+    - *N.rel* file (note the 'N' before the '.'): contains additional data about the data, the relations of the database and the symbolization description.
+It's necessary in MiraMon but not read directly by the GDAL MiraMon driver.

 - **Polygon layer**: these layers contain polygon or polypolygon type entities, which are closed shapes described by one or more arcs.
   Sometimes a polygon has holes inside it; in this case, it is termed a polypolygon and all the polygons that form it (the outside polygon and each of the polygons that outline the inside holes) are termed elemental polygon (or "ring" or "outline").
-They are composed by 9 files:
+Each layer is composed by 9 files:

     - *.pol* file: contains the graphic database with the coordinates that define the polygonal (or multipolygonal) vectorial entities.
 In fact, this file contains the list of arcs